-Values Definitions Achievement The desire for personal success Benevolence The desire to protect the well-being of people who are close to the person.
-Conformity Being motivated by being self-disciplined and obedient.
+Values Definitions Achievement The desire for personal success The desire to protect the well-being of people who are close to the person.
+Benevolence Conformity Being motivated by being self-disciplined and obedient.
 Conforming to others.
 Hedonism The desire for pleasure in life.
 Power The desire for control over others, attaining power and prestige.
 Security Valuing safety and stability.
 Self-direction The desire to be free and independent.
 Stimulation The desire for a stimulating and exciting life.
 Tradition Acceptance of social customs and traditional ideas in society.
-Universalism The desire to protect the well-being of all people.
-Caring about social justice.